mesno15/udacity-azure-ml-capstone/README.md

 ### Overview

-The dataset contains information about visual characteristics of cancerous cells and ground truth about the diagnosis made based on the cell data.
+The dataset contains information about visual characteristics of cancerous cells in the breast and ground truth about the diagnosis made based on the cell data.
+The visuals were measured based on X-rays.

 [*Source*](https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset)

 ### Task
-*TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.

 Based on the data we can create a classification model, so if we input the visual characteristics, a diagnosis can be made, whether the cell is benign or malignant.

 ### Access
 *TODO*: Explain how you are accessing the data in your workspace.

+For the Automated ML I have uploaded the dataset into the Azure ML Studio as a dataset.
+For the hyperdrive training I have uploaded the file and read it with pandas.

 ## Automated ML
-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment For the Automated Machine Learning, I have used the following settings and configuration.

+Settings:
+- *experiment_timeout_minutes*: 20 (stop after 20 mins of inactivity)
+- *max_concurrent_iterations*: 5 (maximum 5 different models run at the same time)
+- *primary_metric*: AUC_weighted (the metric based on which the AutoML will choose which model performs the best)

+Configuration:
+- *task*: Classification
+- *label_column_name*: diagnosis (this is the column in the dataset that needs to be classified)
+- *enable_early_stopping*: True (stop if the models do not improve

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?